Texas License Plate Laws: Requirements & Exceptions (2026)

 Summary

-- Texas requires a front and a rear license plate
+- Texas driving laws require a front and a rear license plate.

 - Failing to properly display license plates is a misdemeanor